ahinsen/tower/DataDictionary.md

 # Data dictionary

-The Data dictionary contains data type/structure definitions for database content, and APIs to other levels (end-devices, gateways, or clients).
+The Data dictionary contains data type/structure definitions for database content, and APIs to other levels of the tower (end-devices, gateways, or clients).

 Device type hirarchy
 --------------------